La Sepultura Biosphere Reserve: Geography

 La Sepultura Biosphere Reserve covers the western end of the Sierra Madre de Chiapas.
 The Zona de Protección Forestal en los terrenos que se encuentran en los municipios de La Concordia, Angel Albino Corzo, Villa Flores y Jiquipilas, a natural resources protection area, lies east of la Sepultura, covering the northern slopes of the Sierra.

-The northern slopes of the Sierra descend to the Chiapas Depression, which is drained by the Grijalva River and its tributaries, including the La Venta River, which eventually empty into the Gulf of Mexico.
-The southern slopes are drained by numerous smaller rivers and streams which descend to the narrow coastal plain and empty into the Pacific Ocean.
+The northern slopes of the Sierra descend to the Chiapas Depression, which is drained by the Grijalva River and its tributaries (including the Río La Venta), which eventually empty into the Gulf of Mexico.
+The southern slopes are drained by numerous smaller rivers and streams, descending to the narrow coastal plain and emptying into the Pacific Ocean.

 Flora and fauna

-La Sepultura Biosphere Reserve is home to a range of ecosystems, which vary with elevation, exposure, and soils.
-These include lowland deciduous forest or tropical dry forest, mid-elevation evergreen tropical forest, including areas of humid cloud forest, and montane pine–oak forests, which include pine–oak, pine–oak–liquidambar, and pine savanna.
+La Sepultura Biosphere Reserve is home to a range of ecosystems, which vary with the elevation, exposure, flora and soil composition.
+These include lowland deciduous forest and tropical dry forest, mid-elevation evergreen tropical forest (including areas of humid cloud forest), and montane pine–oak forests, which include pine–oak, pine–oak–liquidambar, and pine savanna.
 Native trees include Ulmus mexicana, Manilkara zapota, Triplaris melaenodendron, Cedrela odorata, Liquidambar styraciflua, Haematoxylum brasiletto, and Croton guatemalensis.